 Video and audio material produced in public areas where accreditation, tickets or other permissions are not required to gain access must not contain race footage.
 It is recognised that new technology provides members of the public with the possibility to produce unauthorised video recordings that may be posted on websites.
 Appropriate information advising that the unauthorised production and use of video material is prohibited and that legal proceeding could be taken, will be shown at all entrances and printed on entrance tickets.

 All National Ski Associations and the rights holders/agencies will give permission for short extracts to be placed on the FIS website for non-commercial use subject to the following conditions:

-a) When short extracts have not been acquired for Internet distribution the maximum duration of the news material from FIS competitions will be b) The material will be provided by the rights owner or host broadcaster as soon as possible, but at the latest six hours after the end of the competition.
+- a) When short extracts have not been acquired for Internet distribution the maximum duration of the news material from FIS competitions will be 30 seconds per discipline/per session and will be accessible on the FIS website until 48 hours after the end of the competition.
+The financial conditions relating to the provision of this material will be agreed between the FIS and the rights owner. - b) The material will be provided by the rights owner or host broadcaster as soon as possible, but at the latest six hours after the end of the competition.